M-Saad-0/landing_page/README.md

 # landing_page
-Second project of the Odin Project.
+Second project of the Odin Project's The Foundation curriculum.